 Next Gen Gamification Techniques

 To take that learner engagement level a notch higher, you can also make use of Next Gen Gamification techniques.
-At EI Design, our Next Gen Gamification techniques build up from the success of the current approaches.
+At EI, our Next Gen Gamification techniques build up from the success of the current approaches.
 For instance, we have eLearning Next Gen Gamification solutions such as:

 - Long-term Gamification – Involving completion of larger milestones, real-time simulations, monthly evaluation of learner’s performance, and so on.